'Be anxious for nothing..." ~Philippians 4:6

 In some groups, the clothing coordinator's job is to make sure people with vastly different body types, personalities, hair textures and colors, look like cookie cutters.
 Sadly, it ain't gonna happen.

-The list's emphasis on the attire of women, tells me there may have been, or may STILL be a problem.
+The note in the email placed emphasis on the attire of women.
+That tells me there may have been, or may STILL be a problem.

 Somebody apparently forgot they were going to a particular church.